-- The Indian Corporate Law Service or ICLS is the governing service for corporate sector in India.
+- The primary objective of this service is to govern the corporate sector in India.

 Indian Defence Accounts Service (IDAS)

-- The IDAS officers are defence civilian officers who function under the Ministry of Defence.
+- This cadre comes under the Ministry of Defence.

-- The appointed candidates undergo training in grounds at Bangalore, Kolkata, Lucknow, Meerut, and Pune.
+- The officers of this cadre are trained at Bangalore, Kolkata, Lucknow, Meerut, and Pune.

 Indian Defence Estates Service (IDES)

-- The selected candidates undergo the training at the National Institute of Defence Estates Management (NIDEM) located in New Delhi.
+- The training of officers from this cadre takes place at the National Institute of Defence Estates which is located in New Delhi.